vyapp/vy/INTRO.md

 to select some text.
 You can do it in so many different ways with vy.

 Open a file then switch to NORMAL mode.
-Place the cursor over a line then press.
+Place the cursor over a line then press the key below to select the entire line.

     <Key-f>

-It will select the entire line, once it is selected then press.
+Then press.

     <Key-y>